 - Master’s – Jewish-Christian studies – Seton Hall University

-- Bachelor’s – English – The College of New Jersey
+- Bachelor’s – English, journalism minor – The College of New Jersey

 - Thoreau Studies

 - The “Maker Movement”

 - The Thoreau Society